CQC We and I Statements

 2.3 Safer walking

-When an adult is prone to getting lost or leaving the house in the night (particularly if inappropriately dressed for weather conditions), consideration may be given to safer walking technology.
+When an adult is prone to getting lost or leaving the house (particularly if inappropriately dressed for weather conditions), consideration may be given to safer walking technology.

 - alarm systems: an alarm when someone has moved outside a set boundary;

 - tracking devices or location monitoring services, using satellite or mobile phone technology to locate and track a person.

 Telecare refers to a system or devices, connected to a telephone line or via the internet that monitor people living in their own home, enabling them to access support or response services when necessary.
 Telecare systems include: